jochen-schweizer/microservice-chain-logger/README.md

 ```
 ## using together with kraken.js

-Here is a sample how you can replace standard **morgan** access log just by changing config:
+Here is a sample of how you can replace the standard **morgan** access log just by changing the config:

 ```json
 {